-Cats do pant but not as often or as dramatically as dogs do.
+Yes, cats pant, but not as often or dramatically as dogs.

-Rapid breathing in felines can be due to an underlying health condition, so it’s important to pay attention to any clues or cues as to why your cat may be panting.
+It’s worth mentioning that rapid breathing can be due to an underlying health condition, so it’s essential to pay attention to any clues or cues as to why your cat may be panting.
 There’s a big difference between panting because a cat has been racing around chasing a fishing rod toy versus when they’ve been lying in their cat bed all afternoon.

 Why Do Cats Pant?

 According to PetMD, a panting cat looks similar to a panting dog.
 “Often, the cat will stand or crouch with his elbows bent away from his chest and with the head and neck stretched out.”
 It can be an unnerving thing for an owner to watch.

 Why is My Cat Panting While Playing?

 Cats like playing and sometimes go a little wild, so it’s not unusual to see a cat breathing heavily after jumping, pouncing, sprinting and climbing.
 This is especially common in kittens.
 They can seem to have an almost limitless amount of energy.
 Ordinarily, the cat should start breathing normally within a few minutes.
 It would be best to let your cat calm down and recover before continuing to play.

 Is it OK for My Cat to Pant After Playing?

 Generally speaking, yes.
 Cats love playing, and it’s important to stimulate them mentally and physically with exercise, indulging their inner predator in a way that doesn’t mean decimating local bird populations (or furniture if you have an indoor cat!).
 If your cat is open-mouthed breathing after play, it’s just her body pulling in oxygen, similar to how you or I would after strenuous exercise.